firebase/firebase-admin-node/CONTRIBUTING.md

 #### Integration Tests with an actual Firebase project

-Other integration tests require an actual Firebase project.
+Integration tests are executed against a real life Firebase project.
 If you do not already have one suitable for running the tests against, you can create a new project in the [Firebase Console](https://console.firebase.google.com) following the setup guide below.
-Otherwise you can obtain the following credentials from your current project:
+If you already have a Firebase project, you'll need to obtain credentials to communicate and authorize access to your Firebase project:

-1. Service account certificate: This can be downloaded as a JSON file from the **'Settings > Service Accounts'** tab of the Firebase console when you click the **'Generate new private key'** button.
+1. Service account certificate: This allows access to your Firebase project through a service account which is required for all integration tests.
+This can be downloaded as a JSON file from the **Settings > Service Accounts** tab of the Firebase console when you click the **Generate new private key** button.
 Copy the file into the repo so it's available at `test/resources/key.json`.

-2. Web API key: This is displayed in the **'Settings > General'** tab of the Firebase console after enabling Authentication as described in the steps below.
+2. Web API key: This allows for Auth sign-in needed for some Authentication and Tenant Management integration tests.
+This is displayed in the **Settings > General** tab of the Firebase console after enabling Authentication as described in the steps below.
 Copy it and save to a new text file at `test/resources/apikey.txt`.